Thomas George Macarthy Trust

 The Toy Library Federation of NZ applies on behalf of Toy Libraries registered with the Federation in the Trusts region.
 Please click the map to the right for a larger view.

-Individuals, sports organisations and service clubs are not eligible to apply.
+Individuals and service clubs are not eligible to apply.

 Thomas George Macarthy of Wellington, Brewer, died in Wellington on 19 August 1912.